Salomon Trail Low Review

 Another thing to note is that there is a right gaiter and a left gaiter.
 They are marked, but many other models do not make that differentiation, so we had to remember to check each time before we put them on.

-At $35, they are just about average for a pair of trail running gaiters.
+They are just about average for a pair of trail running gaiters.
 The material is resilient and the rubber instep is thick and durable, so we would expect them to be solid for a lot of miles.